Overview

 Reviewing the query plan

 Still seeing reviews: null?
 Try restarting your DGS server!
-The rover dev process running our on port 4000 will automatically refresh.
+The rover dev process running our router on port 4000 will automatically refresh.

 Practice